 This page will guide you though the creation of a production-ready StackGres cluster using your custom configuration.

-You can create your cluster with different hardware specifications using an SGInstanceProfile custom resource (CR) as follows:
+You can create your cluster with different resources requirements using an SGInstanceProfile custom resource (CR) as follows:

 cat << EOF | kubectl apply -f -